• Courses

 How to Track HTML5 Audio Player with Google Tag Manager and GA

-Updated: November 15th.
-I guess that the majority of the GTM community is familiar with a custom event listener that probably already has the status of legendary.
-Even this Twitter (that I saw today in my feed) confirmed this:
+I guess that the majority of the GTM community is familiar with a custom event listener who probably already has legendary status.
+Even this Twitter (that I saw earlier in my feed) confirmed this:

 But today’s blog post is not about the video.